goerli/medalla/teku/README.md

 --network="${PATH_TO_WITTI}/teku/chain.yaml"
 ```

-Taht's it.
+That's it.
 Please create an issue if this does not work.
 We will figure it out: https://github.com/goerli/schlesi/issues/new

 See also: https://docs.google.com/document/d/1BP6B5muGjLGXVD1EOtorvlSBVzb5XR4OsYwBSTjiiDU/edit